Adversarial Examples: Opportunities and Challenges: Methods of Constructing AEs

 \begin{enumerate} \item [3)]{\emph{IGSM}} \end{enumerate}

 It is difficult for FGSM to control the perturbation in constructing AEs.
 Kurakin \emph{et al.} \cite{Kurakin2016} proposed an optimized FGSM, named iterative gradient sign method (IGSM), which applies perturbations to multiple smaller steps and clips the results after each iteration to ensure that the perturbations are within the neighborhood of the original image.
-For the $\emph{N-th}$ iteration, the update process is
+For the $\emph{N}$th iteration, the update process is

-where $Clip_{X,\epsilon}(*)$ denotes $[\textbf{\emph{X}}-\epsilon,\textbf{\emph{X}}+\epsilon]$.
+where ${\rm Clip}_{X,\epsilon}(*)$ denotes $[\textbf{\emph{X}}-\epsilon,\textbf{\emph{X}}+\epsilon]$.

 IGSM is non-linear in the gradient direction and requires multiple iterations, which is simpler than L-BFGS method in calculation, and the success rate of AE construction is higher than FGSM.
 IGSM can be further divided into two types: 1) reducing the confidence of the original prediction as the original class; 2) increasing the confidence of the prediction that originally belongs to the class with the smallest probability.
-The iterative least-likely class method that will be introduced in the next section is the second case.

 Recently, Dong \emph{et al.} \cite{Dong} proposed a momentum iterative method (MIM).
 The basic idea is to add momentum based on the IGSM.
 The weakness of previous iterative attacks is that the transferability (black-box attack) is weakened when the number of iterations increases, which can be addressed after adding momentum.
 MIM attack not only enhances the attack ability on the white-box model, but also increases the success rate on the black-box model.
 The momentum iterative gradient sign method for the targeted attack is given by